SwissDataScienceCenter/renku-ui/README.md

 ### Code structure

 We have an abstraction for storage in the `storage` folder.
-Currently, we support only Redis and we don't plan to use the UI server to store non-volatile data.
+Currently, we support only Redis, and we do not currently to use the UI server to store non-volatile data.
 We use Redis to store user tokens and temporary data.

 The authentication logic is in the `authentication` folder, including the middleware